 Can You Feel Better Than You Ever Have Before?

-I turned fifty-two recently, and decided to make a fitness comeback.
+I decided to make a fitness comeback after I turned fifty.

-I liked the idea of turning 52 and being in the best shape of my life, and feeling better than I ever have before.
+I liked the idea of being in the second half of my lifespan and yet in the best shape of my adult life.

-And as this new goal began to take shape inside of my mind, I used specific methods to create a tailored plan for reaching a higher level of fitness.
+As this new goal began to take shape inside my mind, I used specific methods to create a tailored plan for reaching a higher fitness level.

 - Do you enjoy discovering what helps your body operate optimally?

 - What are your current health and self-care protocols?

 - Do you already have a specific strategy for consistently improving your physical and mental health?

 If you are thinking of crafting a new fitness goal, you will likely find these ten methods for planning your fitness comeback helpful.